santa-2014/santaClock/README.md

-webClock - Fancy Animated Easily Customable Clock for Websitess
+webClock - Fancy Animated Easily Customizable Clock for Websitess
 ==========

 A fancy , animated jQuery Plugin to be used in Websites !!!